Fdawgs/node-poppler/README.md

 ### Linux and macOS/Darwin support

-Windows binaries are provided with this repository.
+Windows binaries are provided via an optional dependency on the [`node-poppler-win32`](https://www.npmjs.com/package/node-poppler-win32) package.
 For Linux and Mac users, the `poppler-data` and `poppler-utils` binaries binary will need to be installed separately.

 An example of downloading the binaries on a Debian system: